3D Substation Design Explained

 The design cycle is reduced.
 This is crucial to the justification of utilizing staff personnel for this task.
 The substation design is prepared completely in the Plan View utilizing a Toolbox of 3D parts and software applications.
 All Elevation views are then generated from the Plan View.
 Changes to the design on the Plan level are easily reflected in the Elevations with minimal time expended.
 The results are fewer design errors encountered during construction.

-And operational safety is increased.
-3D design allows the engineer to check for adequate clearances as the design progresses not only for bus and structures but also for the operation of equipment such as switches and fuses.
+• Operational safety is increased.
+3D design allows the engineer to check for adequate clearances as the design progresses, not only for buses and structures but also for the operation of equipment such as switches and fuses.

 Figure 4.
 3D Substation perspective view

-There can be one major drawback to 3D drawings.
-The development of 3D blocks and their manipulation in the 3D space can be very tedious.
+One major drawback to 3D drawings is that the development of 3D blocks and their manipulation in 3D space can be very tedious.

 When initially delving into 3D design, the first problem that becomes evident is the need for 3D blocks that accurately represent the various pieces and parts that go into the substation.
-This requires research of the numerous manufacturers of the many parts involved and the best manner in which to present them.
+This requires researching the numerous manufacturers of the many parts involved and the best manner to present them.

-Once this is overcome and the structures and equipment are placed in the drawing, then the electrical interconnections must be made.
-This requires the placement of bus and jumpers that not only do not lie in the same physical plane, but often lie in planes that are skewed from each other.
-It is at this point that the engineer may reconsider the decision to design in 3D.
+Once this is overcome and the structures and equipment are placed in the drawing, the electrical interconnections must be made.
+This requires the placement of buses and jumpers that not only do not lie in the same physical plane but often lie in planes that are skewed from each other.
+At this point, the engineer may reconsider the decision to design in 3D.

-The solution is a third party system that can provide pre-defined substation blocks and applications that greatly simplify the total process.
-One such system is the 3DToolbox offered by the3DUtility.
+The solution is a third-party system that can provide pre-defined substation blocks and applications that greatly simplify the total process.
+One such system is the 3DToolbox offered by 3DUtility.

 The 3DToolbox

-The 3DToolbox consists of 3D AutoCAD blocks (referred to as Units) and software applications that empower the Design Engineer to create Structure design drawings suitable for the procurement of material and contractors.
+The 3DToolbox consists of 3D AutoCAD blocks (referred to as Units) and software applications that empower the Design Engineer to create Structure design drawings suitable for procuring material and contractors.
 The applications are built on AutoLisp, an intrinsic AutoCAD programming language and Microsoft® Visual Basic for Applications (VBA) for AutoCAD.
-VBA is distributed by Autodesk for free and is easily integrated with AutoCAD for all supported releases.
+Autodesk distributes VBA for free and is easily integrated with AutoCAD for all supported releases.

 The 3DToolbox contains over 600 3D Units in the following folders: